 No one wants to think it will happen to them, but it’s true, sometimes weddings have to be canceled or postponed.
 If that were to be the case, what happens to your retainer?
 Will the photographer be willing to reschedule for your new date?
 It’s important that you know the answer to this before you commit.
 Just in case.

-Collections, products, and services can vary greatly from photographer to photographer, so comparing two price sheets is not always the best way to judge which photographer is better for your needs.
-Ask questions and take the time to meet with each prospective photographer in order to get a feel for their level of service, quality of products and so on.
+Collections, products, and services can vary greatly from photographer to photographer, so comparing price sheets from two or more different photographers can be confusing and misleading if they offer similar-sounding options that are actually not equal in value.
+Ask questions and take the time to meet with each prospective photographer in order to get a feel for their level of service, quality of products, and so on.
+The time spent on this will be so worth it!

 Do you have an overtime policy or fee?

 Some photographers will not work more than a certain amount of hours.
 Others have an overtime fee associated with their services.
-Find this out ahead of time.
-You never know if you’ll need an extra hour of unexpected coverage.
+While this should all be addressed in the contract, don’t be afraid to ask about this ahead of time.
+You never know if you’ll need an extra hour of unexpected coverage and you wanna make sure you and your photographer are on the same page!

-What’s your policy for backing up/storing my photos?
+What’s your policy for protecting and storing my images?
 How long do you keep them?

 Do you offer a second shooter?

 Having a second photographer available can be an invaluable asset to your wedding photography coverage.
-The second photographer can cover alternate angles or different parts of the day that the lead photographer is unable to photograph.
-For example, the second photographer can cover cocktail hour while your lead is taking your bride and groom portraits.
+The second photographer can cover alternate angles or different parts of the day that the primary photographer is unable to photograph.
+For example, the second photographer can cover cocktail hour while your lead is taking your bride and groom portraits and family pictures.
 Most of all, having a second photographer is kind of like having insurance.
 An unknowing guest may step out in front of your photographer during a key moment causing them to miss the shot, or equipment could fail.
 Having a second photographer is a great way to ensure that nothing important gets missed.